 MySQL Database Compatibility

-To ensure compatibility when exporting a MySQL database with an older version of MySQL, you can use the `mysqldump` command with specific options.
-To do this, you would run the below command from the command prompt on your server.
+To ensure compatibility when exporting a MySQL database with an older version of MySQL, you can use the mysqldump command with specific options.
+To do this, you would run the command below from the command prompt on your server.

 mysqldump --compatible=mysql40 -udb_USERNAME -pdb_PASSWORD db_name > FILENAME